There is more than one artist with this name:

 After recording their A Fire Inside EP (1998), Stopholese left the band and was replaced by Jade Puget, his close friend.
 Following the A Fire Inside EP, the band recorded Black Sails in the Sunset (1999), a musical turning point which introduced AFI fans to a much darker sound.
 On this album, their original hardcore roots were still the base of their sound, but with Dark Romantic influences (a poem by Charles Baudelaire, "De Profundis Clamavi," is present in the hidden track "Midnight Sun").

-The All Hallows EP (1999) spawned the single "Totalimmortal", a track later covered by Nitro's founding band, The Offspring, for the Me, Myself and Irene soundtrack.
+The All Hallows EP (1999) included the single "Totalimmortal", a track later covered by Nitro's founding band, The Offspring, for the Me, Myself and Irene soundtrack.
 It received a fair amount of radio play and exposed AFI to larger audiences.
 Dexter Holland, frontman for The Offspring, was featured as a backing vocalist on a number of Black Sails In The Sunset tracks.

 In 2000, AFI released The Art of Drowning, which debuted on the Billboard Charts at number 174.
 "The Days of the Phoenix" was released as a single and video in order to promote the album.
 "The Days of the Phoenix", like "Totalimmortal", had some moderate mainstream success, garnering the band both TV and radio airplay.